About Richmond Choral Society

 RCS Chamber Ensemble is a smaller group of the 12 to 24 voices chosen by the director from the full adult chorus to perform at community events by special request and at selected RCS concerts.

-RCS has performed under the direction of David Randolph, Alice Parker, John Daly Goodwin, Peter Tiboris, Patrick Gardener, and Penna Rose, as well as our current director, Marina Alexander.
+RCS has performed under the direction of Marina Alexander since 1995.
+Past directors have included David Randolph, Alice Parker, John Daly Goodwin, Peter Tiboris, Patrick Gardener, and Penna Rose.
 In addition, Ms. Parker was commissioned to compose a special work for our 50th anniversary in 2001, entitled "We Are the Music Makers".

 Look for us and other organizations listed with the Vocal Area network at http://www.van.org.